ZentaChain/Zentachain/README.md

 *The vision of Zentalk is to utilize this very technology to bring worldwide, secure 24/7 live communication and data exchange to the* *masses.
 Without a central authority communication can run in between the active network nodes, increasing the networks coverage with* *every joining user.
 As long as there are at least two active users in the MeshNet, communication can occur without the need for an* *internet or telephone service provider.*

+*The Zentameshnet has self healing properties that contribute to the ability to achieve censorship* *resistance.
+Self-healing means if a node connection is blocked or disabled, the network mesh can* *patch and rerouted around the lost node.
+The data is redirected and the network is still functional.*
+*Meshed networks can be applied to both wired and wireless networks, as well as the Zentalk will* *establish a meshed WLAN (Wireless Local Access Network).
+This MWLAN is achieved through* *the use of a nodes Meshed WiFi.
+This will be required for offline communications.*

+#### Zentalk & Hyperboria
+*ZentaChain looks to address issues of privacy and online security through a decentralized* *alternative to the Internet called Hyperboria.
+Hyperboria is a Mesh Network which utilizes the* *cjdns protocol to ensure complete end-to-end encryption.
+This is achieved by using public-key* *cryptography for address allocation and a distributed hash table for routing.
+Communication* *between two nodes can only be established after the connection has been verified, eliminating* *the possibility of third party intrusion or eavesdropping.
+Routing is executed using a system* *similar to Kademlia DHT enabling the network to maintain an optimal load across all nodes.*
+*ZentaChain believes in the Open Internet.
+By employing Hyperboria we give our users the* *opportunity to transmit their data in a fast, secure and private way, without having to fear* *unwanted intrusion from malicious entities or centralized service providers.*

 * [Zentalk](www.zentalk.chat)

 ------------